 Swarm and its licensors retain all rights, title, and interest in the service, including the software, interfaces, product design, branding, documentation, and non-public implementation details, except for rights expressly granted to you in these Terms.

-These Terms do not grant you ownership of Swarm or any right to copy, redistribute, or exploit non-public service components beyond the limited rights needed to use the service as intended.
+These Terms of Use do not grant you ownership of Swarm or any right to copy, redistribute, or exploit non-public service components beyond the limited rights needed to use the service as intended.

 11. Feedback